TimHandy/football-manager/README.md

-# Football Teams App:
+# Football Teams App

 ## Development Setup

 1. run 'npm start' to run 'webpack --watch'
+    * webpack combines the js module files and does Babel transpiling
 1. Use Atom dev-live-reload to view the app in browser/ CTRL+SHFT+3
 1. Don't open dist/bundle.js, it crashes Atom.
 If you need to view errors, they should be listed as the orginal filename as I added "devtool: 'eval-source-map'," to webpack.config.js

 At one point I had this all running on Webpack with:
-- webpack-dev-server
+- webpack-dev-server to start a server (didn't require atom live server)
-- 'npm start' would run the local version of webpack-dev-server
+- 'npm start' would run the local version of webpack-dev-server and also replace webpack
+- all source files in an src dir, including index.html, css, js files.
+- HtmlWebpackPlugin  so that the index.html can live in src file and still open automatically when you go to http://localhost:3000///
+- devtool: 'eval-source-map'    so that errors in Chrome are displayed with the original filename, not the bundle.js file
-- css loader was working
+- css loader
+- path module for future deployment OS independence

 However, Mustache broke and couldn't fix it so restored to this state.
 See my webpack notes to carry on with this